Azure/Moneo/README.md

 |-p, --profiler_metrics | None|Enable profile metrics (Tensor Core,FP16,FP32,FP64 activity).
 Addition of profile metrics encurs additional overhead on computer nodes.|
 | | {manager,workers,full} | Type of deployment/shutdown.
 Choices: {manager,workers,full}.
 Default: full. |

-### _Manual Usage_
-#### _Deployment_

-To collect metrics, you need to deploy exporters on all worker nodes and Prometheus/Grafana services on all master nodes.

-There are several kinds of deployment scenarios:

-* If all master/worker nodes are new, run the following command to deploy on all nodes:

-    ```sh
-    ansible-playbook -i host.ini src/ansible/deploy.yaml
-    ```

-* If worker nodes have already installed and started exporters (e.g., builtin for VHD image), run the following command to deploy master node only:

-    ```sh
-    ansible-playbook -i host.ini src/ansible/deploy.yaml -e "skip_worker=true"
-    ```

-* If master/manager node is already running and you want to skip run the following command to deploy worker nodes only:

-    ```sh
-    ansible-playbook -i host.ini src/ansible/deploy.yaml -e "skip_master=true"
-    ```

-#### _Shutdown_

-*   ```sh
-    ansible-playbook -i host.ini src/ansible/shutdown.yaml
-    ```
-*   Skipping the worker nodes or master/management node it can be done by using the same  skip_worker/skip_master flags.
 ### _Access the Portal_

 The Prometheus and Grafana services will be started on master nodes after deployment.